apache/jena-site/source/documentation/io/rdf-input.md

 ### Example 1 : Using the RDFDataMgr {#using-rdfdatamgr}

-`RDFDataMgr` provide operations to load, read and write models and datasets.
+`RDFDataMgr` provides operations to load, read and write models and datasets.

 `RDFDataMgr` "load" operations create an in-memory container (model, or dataset as appropriate); "read" operations